Loading...

 hostnamectl

-This confirms runtime state and verifies that the persistent static hostname now matches the expected value.
+Confirm runtime state and verify the static hostname matches the required node name.

 Static hostname: web-node01